a-random-lemurian/firlas-rules/First Last Rules.md

 1. First Last is not allowed to "reveal his final form".
 1. First Last is not allowed to "feel empathy".
 1. First Last is not allowed to sit in the corner and twiddle his thumbs.
-1. First Last is not allowed to name any admirals "Danfifth", "Dansixth", "Danseventh", "Daneighth", "Danninth", "Dantenth", or any other derivative.
+1. First Last is not allowed to name any admirals "Danfifth," "Dansixth," "Danseventh," "Daneighth," "Danninth," "Dantenth," or any other derivative.
 1. First Last is not allowed to carry paperclips.
 1. First Last is not allowed to "do science".
 1. First Last is not allowed to reveal the existence of the Korath to Lizard People conspiracy theorists.